Job's Papers Reveal His Family's Commitment to Province

 June 21, 1996, was the 50th anniversary of the election of the National Convention, the body convened by the British Government to decide on possible options for the future government of Newfoundland after 15 years of government by commission.
-The Centre for Newfoundland Studies archives has acquired the papers of a few of the 45 men who served in that assembly, including those of the oldest member elected: Robert Brown Job.
+Archives and Special Collections has acquired the papers of a few of the 45 men who served in that assembly, including those of the oldest member elected: Robert Brown Job.

 Robert Brown Job was born in Waterloo, near Liverpool, England, on Feb.
 12, 1873, the youngest son of Thomas Raffles Job and Agnes Beater Brown.
 He was educated at the Merchant Taylor's School at Crosbie and began his business career in 1891 with the Union Marine Insurance Co., Liverpool.
 In 1896 he became ill and was ordered by his doctor to take a sea voyage.
 Job decided to sail to Newfoundland, where his parents had been born and were married, and where the Job family had had an extensive business operation for many years.
 He settled permanently in Newfoundland the following year and in 1899 was admitted to full partnership in Job Brothers & Co. in St. John's and Job Brothers in Liverpool.